Vanshvala23/VeNoM-CLI/README.md

 # VeNoM-CLI

-VeNoM-CLI is a command-line tool built with **Node.js** and **TypeScript** for performing system operations, automating tasks, and providing real-time diagnostics.
+VeNoM-CLI is a command-line tool built with **Node.js** and **TypeScript** for creating projects.
 The tool includes various features, including project creation file, file operations, and system monitoring.

 ## Features
-- File operations: copy, move, delete, etc.
-- Network diagnostics and system monitoring.
-- Real-time system monitoring and task automation.
+- Project creation: Create new projects by selecting templates.
 - Easy-to-use CLI interface built with **Inquirer.js**.

 ## Technologies Used